 You can check your credit each month using Credit.com’s free Credit Report Card.
 This completely free tool will break down your credit score into sections and give you a grade for each.
 You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.
 Checking your own credit reports and scores does not affect your credit score in any way.

 Once the IRS files a Notice of a Federal Tax Lien against you, it may limit your ability to get credit.
 And even if you file for bankruptcy, your tax debt and lien may continue.
-So how do you get a federal tax lien removed?
+(Though some tax debts can be discharged – essentially “erased” – in bankruptcy.)

 According to the IRS, the best way to get rid of a federal tax lien is to pay your debt in full.
 Once you do, the IRS will release your lien within 30 days after you make a full payment.